UMAprotocol/protocol/documentation/explainers/dvm_interfaces.md

 - The _Voting Interface_ is used by voters to vote for prices to resolve pending price requests.

+Voters and financial contracts should only interact with the `Voting` instance registered in the `Finder` contract as the `Oracle` interface.

 ## The Oracle Interface

 The Oracle Interface is used by financial contracts to retrieve prices.
 This interface can only be used by financial